MatthewFrench/ArtDatabaseProject/Server/readme.md

 ## To run server and mysql in docker
 Run `docker-compose -f "server-and-mysql-docker-compose.yml" up`.
 The mysql database will only be accessible by the server docker instance.
 The server docker instance will be accessible on 7777.
-To rebuild only the server, add `--build server` to the above command.
+To rebuild only the server, add `--build art-server` to the above command.